osaukh/pollenpub/pollen_library/readme.md

 	- Each type of pollen is in a separate folder, there may be multiple videos per type.
 	- In each pollen folder, we included images cropped from the videos by YOLO object detection algorithm trained on a subset of pollen images as described in [1].

-- Field data over 3 days are gathered in Graz in spring 2020. `pollen_video_library.zip`
+- Field data over 3 days are gathered in Graz in spring 2020. `pollen_field_data.zip`

 - Sample code to load the data and visualize the images is in `plot_pollen_sample.py`.
 Download and extract the file images_16_types.zip in the same folder as plot_pollen_sample.py to run the example.